 - Accuracy: the measure of linear shrinkage in X and Y will enable us to calculate and integrate a compensation linear coefficient shrinkage during the polymerization.

 - Shrinkage : a model clarifies the relationship between curing depth, the energy dosage and the photoinitiator concentration on the polymerization process.

-- Mechanical properties: the mechanical properties will be optimized through the materials characterization measurements by DMA, DSC, and the flexural strength.
+- Mechanical properties: the mechanical properties will be optimized through the materials characterization measurements.

 - Viscosity : the formulation will allow us to play with the viscosity diversity between the raw materials